FriendsOfSylius/archetype/README.md

 Bug Tracking
 ------------

-If you find a bug, please refer to the [Reporting a Bug](http://docs.sylius.org/en/latest/contributing/code/bugs.html) guide.
+Bugs can be reported to [repository](http://github.com/friendsofsylius/archetype/issues).

 MIT License
 -----------

-License can be found [here](https://github.com/Sylius/Archetype/blob/master/LICENSE).
+License can be found [here](https://github.com/friendsofsylius/archetype/blob/master/LICENSE).

 Authors
 -------

 The component was originally created by [Adam Elsodaney](http://archfizz.com).
-See the list of [contributors](https://github.com/Sylius/Archetype/contributors).
+See the list of [contributors](https://github.com/friendsofsylius/archetype/contributors).